Sri Lanka food security

 Households were spending nearly 82% of their income on food in July 2022.
 It was estimated that 6.3 million people were food insecure, with 76% relying on coping strategies like eating cheaper and less nutritious food, limiting portion sizes, or reducing the number of meals per day.

-Child nutrition has been particularly impacted, with flow on effects to schooling – many children either do not bring food to school, or do not attend.
+Child nutrition was particularly impacted, with flow on effects to schooling.
 Sri Lanka has the second-highest rate of acute malnutrition among children under 5 in South Asia and at least 17% of children are suffering from chronic wasting, a disease that carries a high risk of death.

 Further exacerbating the food security and economic crisis, agricultural livelihoods were impacted by high production costs and a drastic shortage of fertilizer.
-Farmers have been unable to plant as much as they normally would, increasing dependence on costly imported foods.
+Farmers were unable to plant as much as they normally would, increasing dependence on costly imported foods.

 The AHP response